Look no further as Tanaka has got your back with its TCS51EAP gasoline chainsaw.

 Enough with my first impressions and cutting experience!

-Let’s get into technical details of Tanaka 20” gas chainsaw and see whether it takes an edge over Poulan Pro’s PR5020 or not:
+Let’s get into the technical details of Tanaka 20” gas chainsaw and see whether it takes an edge over Poulan Pro’s PR5020 or not:

 50.1CC PureFire Engine: